Sumboard

 This makes sense.
 ChatGPT proved that natural language is often faster than clicking through interfaces.
 Users got used to typing what they want and getting an answer.

-But when we dig deeper into these requests, we're finding that what customers actually need isn't ChatGPT itself—it's the interaction model ChatGPT popularized: Low friction, high relevance.
+But when we dig deeper into these requests, we're finding that what customers actually need isn't ChatGPT itself.
+It's the interaction model ChatGPT popularized: Low friction, high relevance.

 What ChatGPT Changed About Business Intelligence Expectations